BabylonJS/SnippetServerExpress/README.md

 # Babylon.js Snippet Server

-This is the implementation used by Babylon's snippet server.

-It is an Express.js implementation, written in TypeScript.
+This is the implementation used by Babylon’s snippet server.
+It is an Express.js implementation written in TypeScript.

-## Why is it needed
+## Why is it needed?

-Babylon allows you as a developer to replace the snippet server that is used in your implementation.
-If, for example, you want to deploy your own version of the NME, NGE, Playground or the GUI Editor, you are able to change the snippet base URL.
-Using this implementation you will be able to deploy your own version of the snippet server as well, and keep your snippets out of the public snippet repository.
+Babylon allows you, as a developer, to replace the snippet server that is used in your implementation.
+For example, if you want to deploy your own version of the NME, NGE, Playground, or the GUI Editor, you can change the snippet base URL.
+Using this implementation, you will be able to deploy your own version of the snippet server and keep your snippets out of the public snippet repository.

 So, if you:

-- Don't want others to find your playground snippets
+- Don’t want others to find your playground snippets
-- Keep your code snippets secure and internal
+- Want to keep your code snippets secure and internal
-- Don't want to depend on Babylon's infrastructure
+- Prefer not to depend on Babylon’s infrastructure

-this implementation is for you!
+this implementation is for you! 😊

 ## How to prepare